-The dye is X-rayed as it is passes through the ducts.
-The study is performed by a Radiologist and takes approximately 15 minutes.
+The dye is x-rayed as it passes through the ducts.
+The study is done by a radiologist.

 This procedure is available at the following Dr Jones & Partners locations: